Parsing, validation, compilation, and data exchange of Biological Expression Language (BEL)

 Its companion package, PyBEL Tools, contains a suite of functions and pipelines for analyzing the resulting biological networks.

-We realize there we have a name conflict with the python wrapper for the cheminformatics package, OpenBabel.
+We realize that we have a name conflict with the python wrapper for the cheminformatics package, OpenBabel.
 If you’re looking for their python wrapper, see here.

-If you use PyBEL in your work, please cite:
+If you find PyBEL useful for your work, please consider citing: